Water Intelligence Brief · Archive

 Important Disclaimers: This brief provides automated analysis for informational purposes only.
 Specific numerical claims have not been independently verified.
 Consult official sources including your local water district, Idaho Department of Water Resources, Wyoming State Engineer's Office, and U.S. Bureau of Reclamation for regulatory decisions and water rights administration.

-Next update scheduled upon availability of updated SNOTEL and USGS data.
-Users with urgent water supply questions should contact Idaho Department of Water Resources, Eastern Regional Office (Idaho Falls) or Preston Field Office, or their local irrigation district directly.
+*Next update scheduled upon availability of updated SNOTEL and USGS data.
+Users with urgent water supply questions should contact Idaho Department of Water Resources, Twin Falls Regional Office, or their local irrigation district directly.*